awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-vpc.md

 ## Creating a VPC<a name="es-creating-vpc"></a>

 To create your VPC, you can use one of the following: the Amazon VPC console, the AWS CLI, or one of the AWS SDKs\.
-The VPC must have a subnet, or two subnets if you enable [multiple Availability Zones](es-managedomains.md#es-managedomains-multiaz)\.
-The two subnets must be in different Availability Zones in the same region\.
+The VPC must have between one and three subnets, depending on the number of [Availability Zones](es-managedomains.md#es-managedomains-multiaz) for your domain\.

 The following procedure shows how to use the Amazon VPC console to create a VPC with a public subnet, reserve IP addresses for the subnet, and create a security group to control access to your Amazon ES domain\.
 For other VPC configurations, see [Scenarios and Examples](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenarios.html) in the *Amazon VPC User Guide*\.